 - HD video quality picture.

-- Subscription required for full accessibility after a 30-day free trial.
+- Subscription is required for full accessibility after a 30-day free trial.

-If you’re visually challenged, you will love the 4.3-inch screen on this monitor.
-While it has only one camera, you can add extra ones.
+If you’re visually challenged, you will love the 5-inch screen on this monitor.
+It includes two cameras for dual-monitoring different angles.

 In the real world, doors and walls can interfere with range, but this monitor can operate up to 1,000 feet unobstructed.
-Built-in microphones and two-way talkback give you the ability to soothe your baby and save you a trip to the nursery.
+Its 6x zoom and continuous room-temperature detection will save you many trips to the nursery.

-A 2.4 GHz wireless transmission secures your privacy.
-Other features include sound-activated LED lights, room temperature display, lullabies, and a nightlight.
+A coded wireless transmission secures your privacy.
+Other features include sound-activated lights and room temperature display.